cpp-lln-lab/bidspm/docs/source/bids_stats_model.md

 to run those transformations.
 Please see this bids-matlab documentation to know how to use them and call them in your JSON.

-The advantage of this bids-matlab transformers is that they allow
+The advantage of this bids-matlab transformers is that they allow you to directly add on tsv files to quickly see what outcome a series of transformers will produce.

-Below is a simple how to subtract 3 seconds from the event onsets of the conditions `motion` listed in the `trial_type` columns of the `events.tsv` file, and put the output in a variable called `motion`.
+Below is an example on how to subtract 3 seconds from the event onsets of the conditions `motion` listed in the `trial_type` columns of the `events.tsv` file, and put the output in a variable called `motion`.